Inma Cuesta: Career

 Once settled in the capital of Spain, Cuesta undertook her career in the world of the theater from the hand of Nacho Cano starring in the musical Hoy no me puedo levantar.
 Her first starring role in television was in the series Amar en tiempos revueltos, playing the role of Elisa, a humble girl who became a well-known singer of the time.

 After three seasons and almost three years in the musical she signed for another television series, Plan América with Pepe Sancho (TVE 2008).

-Very soon she got her first change in the cinema with the 2007 comedy Love Expresso, in which she featured alongside Asier Etxeandía, Alejo Sauras, Diego Paris, Terele Pávez and Elena Ballesteros, among others.
+Very soon she got her first role in the cinema with the 2007 comedy Love Expresso, in which she featured alongside Asier Etxeandía, Alejo Sauras, Diego Paris, Terele Pávez and Elena Ballesteros, among others.
 Later, she starred together with Fele Martínez and Angel de Andrés the film El kaserón.

 In 2009, she began to play the role of Margarita in the series Águila roja which was broadcast by the Spanish public television service TVE.

 She shot Águila Roja: la película, the film version of the series, and starred in the film Cousinhood, a comedy by Daniel Sánchez Arévalo, along with Quim Gutiérrez, Raúl Arévalo and Antonio de la Torre.
 On 21 October 2011 she premiered The Sleeping Voice, a film by Benito Zambrano, co-starring with María León.

-At the beginning of 2012, she was a candidate for the Goya Awards as Best Actress thanks to her role in The Sleeping Voice.
+At the beginning of 2012, she was a nominee for the Goya Awards as Best Actress thanks to her role in The Sleeping Voice.
 That year, she also participated in the shooting of the film Unit 7 (Alberto Rodríguez) with Mario Casas and Antonio de la Torre.
-Also, she played the role of Carmen de Triana in Blancanieves, a silent and black-and-white version of fairy tale Snow White, in which actresses Maribel Verdú, Ángela Molina and Macarena García also participated.
+Also, she played the role of Carmen de Triana in Blancanieves, a silent and black-and-white version of fairy tale Snow White, in which actresses Maribel Verdú, Ángela Molina and Macarena García also starred.

 Almost at the same time, she starred in the short film by Rodrigo Atíza, Muchacha con paisaje and participated in Words with Gods (based on Guillermo Arriaga's idea) from the hand of Álex de la Iglesia in a project where directors from all around the world present an episode about religion.

 Cuesta (sixth from the left) together with other crew and cast members of Everybody Knows at the 71st Cannes Film Festival (2018).

 In November 2012, she starred together with Alberto Ammann, Karra Elejalde and Antonio de la Torre on Daniel Calparsoro’s last film, Invader, for which she won the nomination for best supporting actress at the Mestre Mateo Awards.

 In 2013 she played Ruth in Javier Ruiz Caldera's story Three Many Weddings, with Martiño Rivas, Paco León, Quim Gutiérrez, Rossy de Palma and Laura Sánchez, among others.
-She returned to the musicals with Javier Gutiérrez and Marta Ribera with the work ¡Ay, Carmela!.
-In 2016, along with Argentine actor Ricardo Darín, she performed a young girl from a small villa in Buenos Aires in the film Kóblic by Sebastián Borensztein.
+She returned to musicals with Javier Gutiérrez and Marta Ribera with ¡Ay, Carmela!.
+In 2016, along with Argentine actor Ricardo Darín, she performed as a young girl from a small villa in Buenos Aires in the film Kóblic by Sebastián Borensztein.